Memories of Murder

-Memories of Murder (Korean: 살인의 추억) is a 2003 South Korean crime thriller film directed by Bong Joon-ho, from a screenplay by Bong and Shim Sung-bo, and based on the 1996 play Come to See Me by Kim Kwang-rim.
-It stars Song Kang-ho, Kim Sang-kyung, Kim Roi-ha, Park Hae-il, and Byun Hee-bong.
+Memories of Murder (Korean: 살인의 추억) is a 2003 South Korean neo-noir crime thriller film directed by Bong Joon Ho, from a screenplay by Bong and Shim Sung-bo, and based on the 1996 play Come to See Me by Kim Kwang-lim.
+It stars Song Kang-ho and Kim Sang-kyung.
 In the film, detectives Park Doo-man (Song) and Seo Tae-yoon (Kim) lead an investigation into a string of rapes and murders taking place in Hwaseong in the late 1980s.
+The film is based on the real life killings carried out by Lee Choon-jae.

 Development of the film was confirmed in September 2002, after CJ Entertainment purchased the rights to Kim's play, which is loosely based on South Korea's first confirmed serial murders.
 It is also inspired by detective fiction and elements of Bong's personal life.
 Principal photography took place across South Korea, including Jangseong County, Haenam County, and Jinju.

-Memories of Murder was first theatrically released in South Korea on 2 May 2003, by CJ Entertainment.
+Memories of Murder was first released theatrically in South Korea on May 2, 2003, by CJ Entertainment.
 The film received critical acclaim, with praise for its screenplay, Bong's direction, the performances of its cast (particularly Song's), tone, and editing.
-It received numerous awards and nominations, and is widely considered one of the best East Asian films ever made.
+It received numerous awards and nominations, and is widely considered one of the greatest films of the 21st century.